dingo-actual/infini-transformer/readme.md

 We would like to thank the researchers and developers whose work has inspired and contributed to the development of Infini-Transformer.

+Also, we'd like to give special thanks to all the contributors, collaborators and people who have given feedback.
+Your efforts have made what was a rough outline of an implementation into something actually usable.

 If you have any questions or need further assistance, please feel free to reach out to me at [ryan@beta-reduce.net](ryan@beta-reduce.net).